theobald-software/xu-column-decryption/flat-file-decryption/Readme.md

 dotnet new console -n FileDecryption
 ```

-Running the application requires the .NET6.0 and higher SDK or runtime.
-You can download the software [here](https://dotnet.microsoft.com/download/dotnet)
+Running the application requires the .NET6.0 and higher SDK.
+You can download the software [here](https://dotnet.microsoft.com/download/dotnet/6.0)

 # Build and Deployment
 You can build the code running